-As construction, including subcontract work, continues and testing and system turnover activities increase, risks remain that challenges with management of contractors and vendors; subcontractor performance; supervision of craft labor and related productivity, particularly in the installation of electrical and mechanical commodities, ability to attract and retain craft labor and/or related cost escalation; procurement, fabrication, delivery, assembly, installation, system turnover, and the initial testing and start-up, including any required engineering changes or any remediation related thereto, of plant systems, structures or components (some of which are based on new technology that has only within the last few years began initial operation in the global nuclear industry at this scale), any of which may require additional labor and/or materials; regional transmission upgrades; or other issues could arise and further impact the projected schedule and estimated cost.
+As construction, including subcontract work, continues and testing and system turnover activities increase, risks remain that challenges with management of contractors and vendors; subcontractor performance; supervision of craft labor and related productivity, particularly in the installation of electrical, mechanical, and instrumentation and controls commodities, ability to attract and retain craft labor, and/or related cost escalation; procurement, fabrication, delivery, assembly, installation, system turnover, and the initial testing and start-up, including any required engineering changes or any remediation related thereto, of plant systems, structures or components (some of which are based on new technology that has only within the last few years began initial operation in the global nuclear industry at this scale), any of which may require additional labor and/or materials; or other issues could arise and further impact the projected schedule and estimated cost.

 In addition, the continuing effects of the COVID-19 pandemic could further disrupt or delay construction, testing, supervisory, and support activities at Vogtle Units No. 3 and No. 4.
+The incremental cost associated with COVID-19 mitigation actions and impacts on construction productivity is currently estimated to be between \$150 and \$250 million (of which our 30% interest is \$45 to \$75 million) and is included in the project budget and assumes (i) absenteeism rates normalize and (ii) the intended productivity efficiencies and production targets are realized in the coming months.
 The ultimate impact of the COVID-19 pandemic on the construction schedule and budget for Vogtle Units No. 3 and No. 4 cannot be determined at this time.

 There have been technical and procedural challenges to the construction and licensing of Vogtle Units No. 3 and No. 4 at the federal and state level and additional challenges may arise.
 Processes are in place that are designed to assure compliance with the requirements specified in the Westinghouse Design Control Document and the combined construction and operating licenses, including inspections by Southern Nuclear and the Nuclear Regulatory Commission that occur throughout construction.
 As a result of such compliance processes, certain license amendment requests have been filed and approved or are pending before the Nuclear Regulatory Commission.
 Various design and other licensing-based compliance matters, including the timely submittal by Southern Nuclear of inspections, tests, analyses, and acceptance documentation for each unit and the related reviews and approvals by the Nuclear Regulatory Commission necessary to support Nuclear Regulatory Commission authorization to load fuel, may arise, which may result in additional license amendments or require other resolution.
-On April 20, 2020, Nuclear Watch South filed a request for hearing and contention with the Nuclear Regulatory Commission that challenges the closure of certain inspections, tests, analyses, and acceptance criteria.
-If any license amendment requests or other licensing-based compliance issues are not resolved in a timely manner, there may be further delays in the project schedule that could result in increased costs to the Co-owners.
+On May 11, 2020, the Blue Ridge Environmental Defense League filed a petition with the Nuclear Regulatory Commission that challenges a license amendment request.
+On June 15, 2020, the Nuclear Regulatory Commission issued an appealable order rejecting Nuclear Watch South's April 20, 2020 petition requesting a hearing and challenging the closure of certain inspections, tests, analyses, and acceptance criteria.
+If any license amendment requests or other licensing-based compliance issues are not resolved in a timely manner, there may be further delays in the project schedule that could result in increased costs to the Coowners.